What We Actually Carry

 - Ideal for storing emergency funds or travel reserves

-- Real exchange rates with low transfer fees
+- Real exchange rates with low, transparent transfer fees

 - Multi-currency account with local bank details in several countries